standardebooks/manual/8-typography.rst

 					</m:math>
 				</p>

 	#.
-If a MathML variable includes an overline, it is set by combining the variable’s normal Unicode glyph and the Unicode overline glyph (:utf:`‾` or U+203E) in a :html:`<m:mover>` element.
-However in the :html:`alttext` attribute, the Unicode overline combining mark (U+0305) is used to represent the overline in Unicode.
+If a MathML variable includes an overline, it is set by combining the variable’s normal Unicode glyph and the Unicode overline glyph, :utf:`‾` (U+203E), in a :html:`<m:mover>` element.
+However in the :html:`alttext` attribute, the Unicode combining overline, :utf:`◌̅` (U+0305), is used to represent the overline in Unicode.

 		.. class:: corrected